samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise4.md

 ![State Changes](images/ex4_websites1.png "State diagram"){:width="40%"}

-Notice, that this describes a directed graph with the arrows representing hyperlinks to another web page.
+Notice, that this describes a directed graph with the arrows representing hyperlinks to other web pages.
 From this, we can derive the following adjacency matrix:

 $$